Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 * Updated info file to help showcasing addons in Addon store
 * Added Videowalls shortcode support
 * Moved changelog into a separate file to help with short readme and useful changelog for those that want to check it out (look for CHANGELOG.md)
+* Added a check for core plugin being installed, just to avoid cases where it is not active or installed before the videowall plugin is and possibly causing inconvenience.

 == Changelog ==